TaylorVellios/Spotify_and_the_Billboard_100/README.md

 Any track that failed the automated search will have a NaN value in the "spotify_id" column.</br>
 For the 2015-2020 filter range, 16 Songs included odd characters that broke our query or are not available on Spotify.</br>

-The further back on the Billboard charts you go, the more likely it is that a song will not be on the platform.</br>
+The further back on the Billboard charts you go, the more likely it is that a song will not be on the Spotify platform.</br>

 Search Ranges | Manual Searches | Dropped Tracks
 --------------|-----------------|----------------